 Yiqi Guo is a Chinese-born composer based in the New York Metropolitan Area whose work spans concert music, film scoring, and game audio.
 Deeply drawn to aesthetics and cultural storytelling, he is particularly passionate about transforming ancient Eastern musical elements into vivid contemporary sound worlds, fusing tradition with innovation to create immersive experiences for audiences.

-His music has been performed widely across North America, Europe, and Asia, and he has received multiple awards and recognitions in the United States and internationally.
+His music has been performed throughout North America, Europe, and Asia, and has received awards and recognitions in both the United States and abroad.
 In 2024, Guo was commissioned by the València International Performance Academy & Festival to compose the string quartet Thiú-kak, which premiered in Spain and was performed by the acclaimed Mivos Quartet.
 In 2025, he performed his solo piano work SONG Yùn at Lincoln Center’s Bruno Walter Auditorium as part of the New York Artists Guild Competition Winners Recital.
-In 2026, he presented his research lecture “Exploring the Hokkien Mode: From Cultural Roots to Contemporary Composition” at the Composition in Asia: International Symposium & Festival.
+In 2026, his chamber work Water Architecture was selected for the Composer’s Sandbox Summer Intensive, where it was workshopped and performed by musicians of the four-time Grammy Award-winning contemporary ensemble Eighth Blackbird.
+That same year, he presented his research lecture, “Exploring the Hokkien Mode: From Cultural Roots to Contemporary Composition,” at the Composition in Asia: International Symposium & Festival.

 In addition to these appearances, Guo’s music and research have been presented at venues and conferences including The New School, the College Music Society, and the Asian Classical Music Initiative.
 His work has also been featured by various media outlets, including New York Weekly, The Villager, ArtDaily, and China Music (中国音乐网).